CBEP-SoCB-Details/DEP_nutrients/Analysis/DEP_Irradiance_Analysis.md

-Unfortunately, for most sites (not shown in this restricted data set), we have data from too few dates for seasonal relationships to be taken too seriously.
+Unfortunately, for most sites (not shown in this restricted data set), we have data from too few dates for seasonal relationships to be taken seriously.
 A few sites show apparent seasonal trends, based on just a handful of dates from one year.
-While those sites influence model selection, the reality is, the trends can’t be taken too seriously.
-We probably need to leave those sites out of any analysis that looks at seasonal patterns.
+While those sites influence model selection, the reality is, the trends can’t be trusted.
+We need to leave those sites out of any analysis that looks at seasonal patterns.

 This model left out nonlinearities in response to day of year response at PRV70, hiding a seasonal pattern there.